 - Fried ice cream.
 For those wondering how it's possible: first you bread a ball of ice cream, and then there's two ways to fry it.
 There's the "fry it very quickly" method or the "freeze rock-solid, then fry almost as quickly" method.
 Generally not recommended for the inexperienced chef.

 - Deep fried turkey for Thanksgiving!
 Profoundly dangerous, but incredibly good, it's something of a high-risk, high-reward approach to the Thanksgiving bird.
 Alton Brown once built a derrick to make the entire procedure somewhat safe.
-It's not that dangerous if you cook it outside, follow all the safety tips (Alton Brown's method may seem extreme, but it isn't that much work considering what that oil can do), and keep a fire extinguisher on hand.
-And unlike most of the examples here, Fried Turkey is as healthy as it is delicious (it's not battered, so little to no grease is absorbed during cooking: sure, the skin ends up crisped, but the interior simply steams as the water it naturally contains boils.note William Shatner and State Farm presents a PSA on safe turkey frying (protip: if you take away nothing else, remember to fry outside and well away from flammable things like trees and houses, thaw the turkey thoroughly before frying, and be very careful lowering the turkey into the oil).
+It's not that dangerous if you cook it outside, follow all the safety tips (Brown's method may seem extreme, but it isn't that much work considering what that oil can do), and keep a fire extinguisher on hand.
+And unlike most of the examples here, fried turkey is as healthy as it is delicious: as it's not battered, little to no grease is absorbed during cooking: sure, the skin ends up crisped, but the interior simply steams as the water it naturally contains boils.note William Shatner and State Farm presents a PSA on safe turkey frying (protip: if you take away nothing else, remember to fry outside and well away from flammable things like trees and houses, thaw the turkey thoroughly before frying, and be very careful lowering the turkey into the oil).